voussoir/etiquette/README.md

 1. Use the PYTHONPATH technique to make `etiquette` and the flask `backend` both importable.
 Symlinking into the lib is not as convenient here because the server relies on the static files and jinja templates relative to the code's location.

     The Pythonpath points to directories that *contain* the packages you need to import, not to the packages themselves.
-Therefore we point to the etiquette and frontend repositories.
+Therefore we point to the etiquette and etiquette_flask repositories.

         PYTHONPATH="$PYTHONPATH:/home/Owner/Git/Etiquette:/home/Owner/Git/Etiquette/frontends/etiquette_flask